News

 • In Scotland: The No One Left Behind programme.

-You can use the GOV: UK digital service or the official HMRC app.
-To do so, you will need a Government Gateway user ID and password.
-If you don't have an account, you can create one with your National Insurance number and two forms of ID.
+To use the online service, you will need your Government Gateway user ID and password.
+If you do not have one, you can register easily with your National Insurance number and two forms of identification.

-This new service enables you to update your records promptly, providing you with peace of mind.
-Over 270,000 parents have already successfully used this method to extend their claim.
-If you are unable to access the internet, you can still contact HM Revenue and Customs by post or phone.
+This new service updates your claim quickly and provides immediate confirmation.
+More than 270,000 parents have already used this digital method to ensure their payments continue.
+If you cannot get online, you can still contact HM Revenue and Customs by phone or post.

 Don't Miss the 31 August Deadline

-Even if you have opted out of receiving payments due to the High Income Child Benefit Charge (where an individual's income exceeds the threshold), it's essential to keep your claim details up to date.
-This helps protect your National Insurance credits.
-If your circumstances change, you can easily opt back in.
+Even if your individual income is over £60,000 and you have previously opted out of payments due to the High Income Child Benefit Charge, it is still vital to keep your claim active.
+This protects your National Insurance credits.
+If your circumstances as a higher earner change, you can easily opt back in to receive payments.

 What if Your Child's Plans Change?